banyanlogic/website/BL4.0-reference.md

 ## Table of Contents

-1. [BLIFe · The Integrated Instrument](#00-blife--the-integrated-instrument) — Five frameworks · one diagnostic lens · the orienting frame for everything that follows
 1. [Distinctive Competence](#01-distinctive-competence) — AI and Automation Literacy · Systems Thinking for All · Six competence dimensions · The moat
 1. [Business Canvas](#02-business-canvas) — Strategy on one page · HITL flywheel · IP separation
 1. [Business Plan](#03-business-plan) — Financials Y0–Y8 · Exit $1.5–1.86M+ · Six revenue tiers